What to Know Before Buying an RV – Checklist

 1 – Brakes

-Once you checked visually the underbody of the RV, you furthermore might inspect the brake lines, but during the test drive, you may check how the break works, notably the brake lag in keeping with the right stopping distance.
+Once you check visually the underbody of the RV, you might inspect the brake lines, but during the test drive, you may check how the brake lag works, notably the brake lag in keeping with the right stopping distance.

 2 – Tires